AdjectiveDigital/ga-gtm/readme.md

 # Adjective Digital - Google Analytics & Tag Manager Plugin

 This WordPress plugin makes it easy to add Google Analytics and Google Tag Manager scripts to your website.
-It also includes a script checker to make sure the script doesn't already exist on the site.
+It also includes a script checker to make sure a GA script doesn't already exist on the site.

 ## Installation

 1. Download the plugin files from the GitHub repository.
 2. Upload the plugin folder to the /wp-content/plugins/ directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

+Alternately download the zip and install with: Plugins > Add new >  Upload plugin

 ## Usage